vibraniumdroid/goperfwatch/README.md

 sudo pacman -Syu go
 ```

-OR download the latest Linux release from [Go's official site](https://go.dev/dl/)
+OR download the latest Linux release of Go from the [official site](https://go.dev/dl/)

 ### lm-sensors